OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Rethinking Model Merging

+where $\mathcal{O}(\gamma^T)$ is the residual error from incomplete convergence on task~$i$, $\mathcal{O}(\delta\,\eta T)$ is the cross-task interference term, and $\mathcal{O}(\eta^2 T^2)$ is the curvature term from $L$-smoothness.
+This indicates that both the learning rate and iterations influence model merging results.
+Please refer to App.~\ref{app:proof} for detailed assumptions and proofs. \end{theorem}

+\emph{Remark.} \cref{theorem} provides the first theoretical explanation of how model fine-tuning affects merging performance.
+The target task’s gains dominate in the early training stage, but as convergence approaches, cross-task interference and curvature errors (growing with $\eta T$ and $\eta^2 T^2$) can undermine merging performance.
+Thus, in the convergence phase, it is essential to control directional leakage (small $\delta$) and limit $\eta T$ to ensure high-quality merging.
+It supports previous empirical observations: fine-tuned models in current benchmarks typically remain within the same basin near the base model.
+For example, merging Qwen2.5-Math~\citep{yang2024qwen2} and Qwen2.5-Coder~\citep{hui2024qwen2} yields poor performance.
+This is likely due to excessive post-training, which causes significant parameter drift.
+This insight suggests that poor merging results may not reflect algorithmic flaws, but rather issues with the fine-tuned models.
+When selecting models from Hugging Face, it’s helpful to choose fine-tuned models that are better suited for merging to minimize multi-task degradation.

 We examine the weight magnitude distribution of task vectors across our benchmark (see \cref{fig:param_comparison} (a-b)).
-Our analysis reveals that InternVL2.5, which undergoes full fine-tuning, exhibits a right-skewed distribution with parameter values concentrated around 1e-3.
-In contrast, Qwen2-VL, fine-tuned using LoRA, displays a multi-modal distribution with parameter values fluctuating between 1e-4 and 1e-5.
+Our analysis reveals that InternVL2.5, which undergoes full fine-tuning, exhibits a right-skewed distribution.
+In contrast, Qwen2-VL, fine-tuned using LoRA, displays a multi-modal distribution.
+This is due to the low-rank nature and scaling factors of LoRA, which constrain the task vectors to be linear combinations in a reduced subspace, causing them to cluster along a few dominant magnitudes.
 Both models demonstrate distinct magnitude distribution patterns across different tasks.
 We also compute the normalized Frobenius norm of parameters (\ie, divided by the number of parameters).
 As shown in \cref{fig:param_comparison} (c-d), the Frobenius norm varies significantly across tasks and layers, which presents challenges that we will address in our approach.
-The small task vector magnitudes suggest that fine-tuned models and base models exist in adjacent regions of the loss landscape with linear connectivity~\cite{wu2023pi}, facilitating effective model merging~\cite{ortiz-jimenez2023task,tang2024parameter}.
+The small task vector magnitudes suggest that fine-tuned models and base models exist in adjacent regions of the loss landscape with linear connectivity~\citep{wu2023pi}, facilitating effective model merging.